unleash-hosted/unleash-hosted-gcp-marketplace/README.md

 # Overview

-Unleash-entprise is an enterprise feature flag servce.
-It adds additional funcationality on top of the open source edition of Unleash.
+Unleash Enterprise is a feature flag service for the enterprise.
+It adds additional functionality on top of the open source edition of Unleash.
 Unleash gives you a great overview of all feature toggles across all your applications and services.
-It comes with official client implementations for Java, Node.js, Go, Ruby, Python and .Net.
+It comes with official client implementations for Java, Node.js, Go, Ruby, Python, .Net and Rust.

 For more information on Unleash, see the [Unleash-hosted website](https://www.unleash-hosted.com/).